PierreSenellart/provsql/doc/TODO/README.md

 - [`bounded-treewidth-data.md`](bounded-treewidth-data.md) :
   feasibility study for exploiting bounded treewidth of the input data (Courcelle's theorem and its provenance refinement, ABS 2015 / 2017).
-  Open: extend independent-product factoring for the relational pathologies (threshold / separator recognition), a decomposition-aligned (cycluit) construction for recursive reachability, the full data-decomposition + tree-automaton pipeline, and a treewidth-aware general m-semiring evaluator.
+  The Route C seed has landed: `reachability_probability`, exact two-terminal network reliability compiled along a tree decomposition of the data graph, linear-time on bounded-treewidth (including cyclic) graphs.
+Open: `WITH RECURSIVE` shape recognition onto that compiler, a token-producing variant, edge Shapley values, the independent-product factoring for the relational pathologies (threshold / separator recognition), the full data-decomposition + tree-automaton pipeline, and a treewidth-aware general m-semiring evaluator.
 - [`conditioning.md`](conditioning.md) : plan for a conditioning
   primitive, unifying discrete tuple-correlation (MarkoViews, Jha & Suciu PVLDB 2012) and continuous random variables as one operation at